Why the Fender Blues Deluxe does not sound like Vintage Fender

 First a Common Misconception about the Blues Deluxe:

 A common misconception about about the Blues Deluxe is spread by Fender's marketing department: the clean channel is a Tweed Bassman sound.
-They are different circuitry and sound dissimilar.
+They have different circuitry and sound dissimilar.
 A brief look at the schematic or playing them side by side will disabuse you from that notion immediately.
 The marketing does sell amps--but it is deceptive.
 This type of marketing not new either.
 When it was introduced Fender billed the Super Reverb as a Tweed Bassman with reverb and tremolo (Fender called it Vibrato (incorrectly)).
 Both amps are classics but sound nothing alike.

 Basic Construction Differences from Vintage Fenders: